by Rabeya Bosri Chandni, Research Assistant

 While working at RMMRU, it was easy to forget I was in an office.
 Everyone is very cordial there.
 Colleagues are often introduced as “senior friends.”

 We worked in Khulna, Jessore, and Bagerhat Districts.
 Among the various field-sites we worked at, I remember two names especially – Moralganj and Amurkata.
 In my opinion, the situation in Amurkata indicates the unequal development that occurs across Bangladesh.
 Many essential facilities seem to be lacking or in need of improvement.
 Similarly, people in Moralgonj face difficulties in accessing clean water, while also being vulnerable to getting trapped in the oppressive loan-interest cycle.

-These experiences have certainly impacted my professional life, but they also made an impression upon my personal life.
-The culture of team-work that I encountered in the work, especially, has influenced me in a personal way.
-As well, I feel even more connected to my identity as a Bangladeshi citizen because of my participation in this work.
+These experiences have certainly impacted my professional life, but they have also made an impression upon my personal life.
+The culture of teamwork that I encountered in the work especially, has influenced me in a personal way.
+Also, I feel even more connected to my identity as a Bangladeshi citizen because of my participation in this work.

 I would like to thank the DECCMA project and all of my colleagues at RMMRU – I’m grateful that I had the chance to work with them, and learn so many things from them.